VasilisKolokythasGitHub/NodeJS-E-shop-with-PayPal/README.md

 # NodeJS E-shop with PayPal

-A NodeJS eshop that processes purchases using PayPal.
+A NodeJS eshop built with Turbo 360 that processes purchases using PayPal.

 ## Instructions
 After cloning into repo, cd to project root directory and install dependencies: